vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 ⚠️ **The following section assumes a basic knowledge of multivariable calculus**.
 You can skip it if you want, but I recommend giving it a skim even if you don't understand much.
 We'll incrementally write code as we derive results, and even a surface-level understanding can be helpful.

 > If you want some extra background for this section, I recommend first reading the [Training a Neural Network](/blog/intro-to-neural-networks/#3-training-a-neural-network-part-1) section of my introduction to Neural Networks.
+Also, all of the code for this post is on [Github](https://github.com/vzhou842/rnn-from-scratch), so you can follow along there if you'd like.

 Ready?
 Here we go.